 Palomino Forest Choice #2

 I very much like the looks of this natural finish pencil.
 I’m apparently partial to natural finishes.
 Natural finish wood pencils are apparently a thing, which is very good news.
-The Palomino Forest Choice is a perfectly decent pencil, especially for the price.
+The Palomino Forest Choice is a good everyday pencil, especially for the price.
 Forest Choice is a great pencil to give to the curious, and I like that it’s FSC.
-I expect I’ll buy more to give to people who want to borrow a pencil.
+I expect I’ll buy more to give to people who want to borrow a pencil, and I’ll definitely be using it a lot.

 Tombow 2558 HB High Quality “For General Writing”